jtmoon79/goto_http_redirect_server/README.md

     Miscellaneous Options:
       --status-path STATUS_PATH
-                            Override status page path.
-This is the page that dumps information about the process and loaded redirects.
+                            The status path dumps information about the process and loaded redirects.
-                            This can be the default landing page e.g. --status- path "/" .
 Default status page path is "/status".
       --reload-path RELOAD_PATH
-                            Allow reloads by HTTP GET Request to passed URI Path. e.g. --reload-path "/reload".
+                            Allow reloads by HTTP GET Request to passed URL Path. e.g. --reload-path "/reload".
 May be a potential security or stability issue.
 The program will always allow reload by process signal.
 Default is off.
       --redirect-code REDIRECT_CODE
-                            Override default HTTP Redirect Status Code as an integer.
+                            Set HTTP Redirect Status Code as an integer.
 Most often the desired override will be 307 (Temporary Redirect).
 Any HTTP Status Code could be used but odd things will happen if a value like 500 is returned.
                             This Status Code is only returned when a loaded redirect entry is found and returned.
 Default successful redirect Status Code is 308 (Permanent Redirect).
       --field-delimiter FIELD_DELIMITER
-                            Field delimiter string for --redirects files.
-Default is " " (tab character) between fields.
+                            Field delimiter string for --redirects files per-line redirect entries.
+Default is "\t" (tab character, ordinal 9).
       --shutdown SHUTDOWN   Shutdown the server after passed seconds.
 Intended for testing.
       --log LOG             Log to file at path LOG.
 Default logging is to sys.stderr.
       --debug               Set logging level to DEBUG.
-Default is INFO.
+Default logging level is INFO.
-      --version             Print "goto_http_redirect_server 0.6.1" and exit.
+      --version             Print "goto_http_redirect_server 0.7.0" and exit.
       -?, -h, --help        Print this help message and exit.

     About Redirect Entries: